cacayan2/python_pipeline_project/README.md

 - **Donor 3 (2 dpi):** https://www.ncbi.nlm.nih.gov/sra/SRX2896374
 - **Donor 3 (6 dpi):** https://www.ncbi.nlm.nih.gov/sra/SRX2896375

-Because this analysis was performed in a UNIX environment, the `wget` command was used to download the data, e.g.:
+Because this analysis was performed in a UNIX environment, the `wget` command was used to download the data.

 More information about how to correctly obtain these files to can be found in the [Usage](#usage) section under [The `input_srr` File](#the-input_srr-file).